New Jersey Performing Arts Center: Programming

 In addition to the many well known programs like Shen Yun and The Piano Guys concert, there are also free events that occur all the time.
 For instance there are dance workshops for all levels and ages, and even concerts by known musicians like Roni Ben-Hur.

 Festivals and special events

+TD James Moody Jazz Festival

+The James Moody Jazz Festival is held annually.

+In October 2012, the Arts Center inaugurated the event as the TD James Moody Democracy of Jazz Festival, now known as the TD James Moody Jazz Festival, Newark's first major jazz festival in 15 years, in tribute to Newark native James Moody (saxophonist).